-TRAINING, PREVENTION AND EDUCATION
+TRAINING, PREVENTION, AND EDUCATION

 Ursuline College provides educational resources, programming and counseling services throughout the year related to campus safety/security and crime prevention, including the prevention of bullying, gambling, alcohol and drug abuse, sexual assault, stalking, and domestic and dating violence.
-Educational awareness and training programs are presented during student and employee orientations.
-Through various College departments, Ursuline also provides training, prevention and education to its students and employees by utilizing non-campus programming and resources such as the Case Western Reserve University Police, the Pepper Pike and Mayfield Heights Police Departments, a Sexual Assault Nurse Examiner (SANE) from Hillcrest Hospital, staff from the Cleveland Rape Crisis Center and Recovery Resources, and ALICE Training conducted by the Mayfield Heights Police Department.
+Educational awareness and training programs are presented during student and employee orientations, including training by the Director of Compliance/Title IX & Disability Coordinator.
+Through various College departments, Ursuline also provides training, prevention and education to its students and employees by utilizing non-campus programming and resources such as a Sexual Assault Nurse Examiner (SANE) from Hillcrest Hospital, staff from the Cleveland Rape Crisis Center and Recovery Resources, and A.L.I.C.E. (active shooter safety) Training conducted by the Pepper Pike and Mayfield Heights Police Departments.
 The offices of Residence Life and Student Activities coordinate several safety programs each semester for the entire campus.
 Presentations are made within the residence halls and to all of campus (students/faculty/staff).
 Educational videos on personal safety are available for check-out from the Besse Library for individual or group use.
-The Office of the General Counsel / Legal Department also provides routine and on-going education and training related to the prevention of sexual assault, stalking, and domestic and dating violence.
+The Office of the General Counsel/Legal Department and Director of Compliance/Title IX & Disability Coordinator also provide routine and on-going education and training to faculty, staff, students, and the College's Title IX Investigators on matters related to the prevention of sexual assault, stalking, and domestic and dating violence.

-Ursuline College also requires that all incoming students and employees successfully complete a two-part on-line training course/program on the awareness and prevention of sexual assault, stalking, and domestic and dating violence.
+Ursuline College also requires that all incoming students and employees successfully complete an on-line training course/program on the awareness and prevention of sexual assault, stalking, and domestic and dating violence.
 The on-line training course/program is currently provided through an outside vendor (EverFi) and addresses the following:

-- Definitions of sexual harassment, sexual assault, domestic violence, dating violence, stalking, and consent under Ohio law: - Safe and positive options for bystander intervention that may be carried out by an individual to prevent harm or intervene when there is a risk of domestic violence, dating violence, sexual assault, or stalking against a person; and - Information on risk reduction to recognize warning signs of abusive behavior and how to avoid potential attacks, among other topics.
+- Definitions of sexual harassment, sexual assault, domestic violence, dating violence, stalking, and consent under Ohio law; - Safe and positive options for bystander intervention that may be carried out by an individual to prevent harm or intervene when there is a risk of domestic violence, dating violence, sexual assault, or stalking against a person; and - Information on risk reduction to recognize warning signs of abusive behavior and how to avoid potential attacks, among other topics.